arkency/posts/posts/2014-10-02-what-you-should-know-about-using-uuid-in-activerecord-with-postgresql.md

   </figure>
 </p>

 Although it may be obvious for many of us, there are still some developers that are not aware of **great features that PostgreSQL allows us to use with ActiveRecord**.
-This tutorial series is intended to reveal some of these elements, which we can use **in our Rails applications, especially in migrations and then in models**.
-Some of these components are: `uuid`, `hstore`, `json` and `array`, and in this part I'd like to briefly describe UUID type.
+This tutorial is intended to reveal UUID type, which we can use **in our Rails applications, especially in migrations and then in models**.

 <!-- more -->

-These Postgre's data types are available by enabling so called *extensions*.
+Special Postgre's data types are available in our databases by enabling so called *extensions*.
 According to the [documentation](http://www.postgresql.org/docs/9.4/static/extend-how.html):

 - PostgreSQL is extensible because its operation is catalog-driven.
 - The catalogs appear to the user as tables like any other.